SAP-samples/btp-terraform-samples/README.md

 You will find the detailed information about the [provider](https://registry.terraform.io/browse/providers) in the official [documentation](https://registry.terraform.io/browse/providers) in the [Terraform registry](https://registry.terraform.io/).

-You find usage examples in the [examples folder](./examples/) of this repository.

 ## Developing & Contributing to the Provider

 The [developer documentation](DEVELOPER.md) file is a basic outline on how to build and develop the provider.